tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 The horizon skew problem: when the reflected line is ~parallel to the surface (e.g. ground), and the light is big / long / far away, the reflection's end of the line that's closest to you, appears to have a downward sharp slope at the very end.
 And the opposite end gets a upward sharp end.

-Yes everyone seems to also have this problem (at least in shadertoys).
+Yes everyone seems to also have this problem.
 Unless they cap the cylinder or pinch it somehow.

 <figure class="full">
 	<img src="https://blog.deferredreality.com/images/spongebob-recap-01.jpg" alt="let's recap the problems"/>